It's the life-giving substance we all rely upon, but the natural enemy of the electronic devices propping up modern society.

-Gadgets are generally built to resist some moisture to prevent them breaking down from light rain or sweaty palms so a quick drop in the sink or toilet is not necessarily fatal; sending them through a washing machine is far deadlier.
+Gadgets are generally built to resist some moisture to prevent them from breaking down in light rain or sweaty palms.
+A quick drop in the sink or toilet is not necessarily fatal; sending them through a washing machine is far deadlier.

 2. Take the battery out

 Water plus electricity equals bad times, so removing the battery is priority one.
-If you’ve got an iPhone or other device with a sealed battery switch it off straight away.
+If you’ve got an iPhone or another device with a sealed battery, switch it off straight away.
 Don’t plug it into the charger or try to use it in any way.